WizardRulez/wizardrulez.github.io/Mp3/README.md

-In This Folder Is Where Your Songs/Mp3 Or Audio Go You Can Just Copy And Paste Them Here
+This Is Where The Audio Is Stored In MyAudio